1996–97 NHL season: Regular season

+All-Star Game

+The All-Star Game was held on January 18, 1997, at San Jose Arena in San Jose, home of the San Jose Sharks.

+Highlights

-The Boston Bruins recorded the League's worst record, missing the playoffs for the first time in 30 seasons and ending the longest consecutive playoff streak ever recorded in the history of North American professional sports.
+The Boston Bruins recorded the league's worst record, missing the playoffs for the first time in 30 seasons and ending the longest consecutive playoff streak ever recorded in the history of North American professional sports.

 On November 16, 1996, the eight-sided scoreboard at the Marine Midland Arena in Buffalo crashed to the ice during a maintenance check.
 The accident occurred only 90 minutes after the visiting Boston Bruins players had conducted their morning practice.
 No-one was injured, but the game between the Buffalo Sabres and the Bruins was postponed.

+A large-scale on-ice brawl occurred during the Colorado Avalanche–Detroit Red Wings game on March 26.
+The game featured 18 fighting major penalties and 144 minutes in penalties.